What does "Symbol 1" mean on a restoration contractors commercial auto policy?

-Each of the other symbols that can be applied on your business auto policy is limited to certain types of covered autos.
+Each of the other symbols applied to your business auto policy is limited to certain types of covered autos.
 For example, symbol “7”, another commonly used symbol for liability, provides coverage only for specifically described autos.
 In other words, only autos that are documented with the insurance carrier will be covered under the policy.
 But what happens when you purchase a new vehicle?
-While some policies provide a 30 day grace period of coverage to give time for the insured to report newly acquired autos, some do not.
+While some policies provide a 30 day grace period of coverage to give the insured time to report newly acquired autos, some do not.
 If the insured fails to report the purchase of the new auto to the carrier and an accident occurs, the insured would not be covered.
 Symbol “1” does not have this limitation.
 Any auto that the insured acquires during the policy period is automatically covered without reporting to the insurance company.

 Can a combination of other symbols be as effective?

 Second, Symbol “8” does not provide coverage to the named insured if he/she rents the car in his/her personal name rather than the business name, a common mistake.
-Symbol “8” also specifically states that an employee car borrowed by the named insured is not considered a “hired” vehicle.
+Symbol “8” also states that an employee car borrowed by the named insured is not considered a “hired” vehicle.